 Resocialization: An American Experiment.
 Kennedy, Daniel B.; Kerber, August

 Abstract: Compensatory education, criminal rehabilitation and training the hard-core unemployed are all forms of resocialization.
 Resocialization programs assume that values, attitudes, and ability can be permanently altered as a result of outside intervention.
-The importance of resocialization is evidenced by the amounts of money and time being spent.
-The magnitude of such efforts calls for continuous research in the theory, practice and efficacy of resocialization.
 We investigate resocialization in three institutional areas of education, criminolegal systems and industry.
 An attempt is made to answer such nonhypothesized questions as: What is socialization?
 Who decides that socialization has "failed"?
 What is resocialization?
 On what theories of etiology (etiological factors) and treatment does resocialization operate?
 Are we effectively resocializing?
 Is resocialization a true goal of our society?
 The definition, nature, and processes of resocialization are considered in Chapter III.
 The remainder of the book is more directly concerned with specific forms of resocialization.
 A chapter on counseling and psychotherapy, which are forms of resocialization.

 Socialization, resocialization, and communication relationships in the context of an organizational change. - Hart, Zachary P, Miller, Vernon D, Johnson, John R.

 This investigation explores the influence of perceptions of socialization tactics' use and communication relationships on employees at the initiation of and 4 months into an organizational restructuring.

 Role Transformation, Re-Socialization and Psychological Distress - He, Wei